 This DGI pertains to the interaction between the cytochrome P450 3A5 (CYP3A5) gene and tacrolimus.
-Extensive literature indicates that patients with specific genetic differences in the CYP3A5 gene may require an increased dose of tacrolimus in order to prevent acute rejection in solid organ, stem cell, and bone marrow transplants.
+Tacrolimus is an immunosuppressive drug that is mainly used following allogenic organ transplant to lower the risk of organ rejection but is also used to treat glomerulonephritis and graft-vs.-host disease.
+Tacrolimus works by suppressing the immune system to prevent white blood cells from attacking the transplanted organ.
+Extensive literature indicates that patients with specific genetic differences in the CYP3A5 gene may require increased doses of tacrolimus in order to prevent acute rejection in solid organ, stem cell, and bone marrow transplants.

-Genotyping for CYP3A5 was performed within a high complexity, certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement act of 1988.
-This validated clinical Laboratory Developed Test is carried out with strict adherence to protocols outlined by the College of American Pathology.
-The performance of the assay is closely monitored and the accuracy of the results is determined to be >98%.
+Genotyping for CYP3A5 was performed within a certified DNA laboratory at Vanderbilt University Medical Center that is in full compliance with all guidelines established by the government as regulated by the Centers for Medicare & Medicaid Services under the Clinical Laboratory Improvement Act of 1988.
+This validated clinical laboratory developed test is carried out with strict adherence to protocols outlined by the College of American Pathology.
+The performance of the assay is closely monitored and the accuracy of the results is determined to be > 99%.

 Quality of Results for CYP3A5 Gene Variants